Dental Implants – Cambridge, OH | Marietta, OH

 Finally, a minor surgical procedure is needed to expose the implant to place a healing cap onto it.
 This prevents the soft tissue from closing over the implant.
 Utilizing the Trios3 IntraOral Scanner, Dr. Lee takes a digital impression of the implant.
 This comfortable process does not require you to hold a messy impression material in your mouth.
 Instead, a quick scan allows your implant dentist to use the impression to fabricate your final restoration.
 This saves you time while also making the process more convenient for you.

 Some patients require additional treatment before getting implants.
 If you have lived with untreated tooth loss, it is common to have experienced some degree of decreased bone density in your jawbone.
-Since the long-term success of dental implants relies on your jaw’s ability to support the posts, you may need a bone grafting procedure before Dr. Lee can place your posts.
-Bone from another area of your body or from a donor is grafted onto the weakened location to enhance the thickness of your jaw to ensure it can adequately support the posts.
+Since the long-term success of dental implants relies on your jaw’s ability to support the posts, you may need a bone grafting procedure before Dr. Lee can place them.
+Bone from another area of your body or from a donor is grafted onto the weakened location to enhance the thickness of your jaw so that it can adequately support the posts.
 Additionally, if you’re receiving implants to replace certain teeth in the upper jaw, you might require a sinus lift in order to create enough room for them to be placed safely.

 Indications for Dental Implants